baijum/essential-go/sphinx/packages.rst

 Summary
 -------

-This chapter explained the Go package in detail.
-Package is one of building block of a reusable Go program.
-This chapter explained about creating packages, documenting packages, and finally about publish packages.
-The chapter also covered modules and its usage.
-Finally it explained moving types across packages during refactoring.
+This chapter explained packages in Go programming.
+Packages are a collection of related Go source files that are compiled together to form a single unit.
+They are one of the building blocks of a reusable Go program.
+This chapter explained how to create packages, document packages, and publish packages.
+It also covered modules and their usage.
+Finally, it explained how to move types across packages during refactoring.
+By understanding packages, you can write more modular and reusable Go programs.